rimas-kudelis/Payum/docs/examples/capture-script.md

 This is the script which does all the job related to capturing payments.
 It may show a credit card form, an iframe or redirect a user to gateway side.
-Each capture url is completely unique for each purchase, and once we done the url is invalidated and no more accessible.
+Each capture URL is completely unique for each purchase, and once we're done the URL is invalidated and no longer accessible.
-When the capture is done a user is redirected to after url, in our case it is [done script](done-script.md).
+When the capture is done a user is redirected to after URL, in our case it is [done script](done-script.md).

 ## Secured script.